Rumpunzel/rpg-thingy/rules/conditions.md

 These conditions encompass all types of physical trauma, bodily injury and weariness.
 A cut from a blade is a physical condition, so is exhaustion from excessive travelling, and so are sickness and poisoning.

-Physical conditions always hinder you on Fight, Maneuver, Wilderness, and Craft tests.
+Physical conditions hinder you on Fight, Maneuver, Wilderness, and Craft tests.
 Wounds nor exhaustion get in the way of your concentration and coordination.

-Physical conditions never hinder you on Influence and Resource tests.

 While resting, you can mend physical conditions by testing Craft, though not all severities can be mended with all [Attributes](character#attributes).